Melihoz98/Melihoz98/README.md

 Exploring new technologies and problem-solving Building fun projects with C#, Java, and more
-Learning new tech skills and contributing to open-source 🚀 Currently working on improving my machine learning knowledge
+Learning new tech skills and contributing to open-source 🚀 Currently working on improving my machine learning knowledge and Security skills!

 🌱 Always learning and growing as a developer.
 Let’s code and build the future!